 1. The $97 Membership Fee Is Just The Beginning…

-Paying $97 to learn how to make $1,000/day sounds like a great deal until you realise that it just covers the cost of the first course.
+Paying $97 to learn how to make $1,000/day sounds like a great deal until you realise it just covers the cost of the first course.

-The low starting price is just a dangling carrot designed to get you through the door so they can start selling you on their main ‘Done-For-You Ecom Store’ product which costs a whopping $1,997 plus $97 per month for technical support.
+The low starting price is like a dangling carrot designed to get you through the door so they can start selling you on their main ‘Done-For-You Ecom Store' product which costs a whopping $1,997 plus $97 per month for technical support.

 As part of your membership, you're promised a dedicated personal assistant who will be available to guide you through the whole process.

 We're told they are “100% committed to making you another success story.”